joshbrew/worker_canvas/README.md

 This library harnesses the power of Web Workers to take your canvas-based rendering off the main thread 🧵.
 Experience buttery smooth animations, complex visual computations, and responsive user interfaces—all while keeping your application's main thread free for other critical tasks 🖼️💡.

+This is a pure implementation with type support, and adds about 32kb of total weight to your program when using the bundle.
 ---

 ## Usage 🛠️